A direct approach to computing the non-interacting kinetic energy functional: Discussion and Conclusion

 We solve the minimization problem for the non-interacting kinetic energy by approximating the angle fields using radial basis functions, and using a standard minimization algorithm---Sequential Least Squares Quadratic Programming (SLSQP)---with randomly generated initial conditions to solve the resulting finite dimensional optimization problem.
-We observed, in particular, that the initial conditions corresponding to the orbitals of a particle in a box consistently produced results within chemical accuracy of the lowest energy obtained from a set of randomly chosen initial conditions.
-The kinetic energy computed using our algorithm were within chemical accuracy of the corresponding DFT calculations, demonstrating that our variational framework provides a reliable and accurate approach for computing the non-interacting kinetic energy functional.
+We observed, in particular, that the initial conditions corresponding to the orbitals of a particle in a box consistently produced results with the lowest energy obtained from a set of randomly chosen initial conditions.
+The kinetic energy per electron computed using our algorithm were within $1$ kcal/mol of the corresponding DFT calculations, demonstrating that our variational framework provides a reliable and accurate approach for computing the non-interacting kinetic energy functional.

 We further examined the convexity properties of the proposed non-interacting kinetic energy functional---an analysis that, to the best of our knowledge, is not feasible with existing numerical methods.
 Within the convex set $\mathcal{I}_N$ for fixed particle numbers $N=2,3,4$, the functional appears to exhibit convex behavior.
 In contrast, concavity and/or discontinuities are observed when tested over densities with varying values of $N$.